Thai Massage therapists work on more than the physical body

 - Number of smiles you caused today

-- Number of hugs you distributed today
+- Number of hugs you gave out today

 - Number of ways you encouraged others today